jamesbvaughan/live-gizz-rankings/README.md

 This is a fairly straightforward Next.js 15 app.

-After cloning, run `yarn install` to install the dependencies and then `yarn dev` to start the dev server.
+After cloning, ask me for the values to populate your `.env` file, then run `yarn install` to install the dependencies and then `yarn dev` to start the dev server.

 ## Dashboards